Hospitals, Providers, and Insurers Are Not One Coordinated System

 - MedPay exhausted before the patient understands what remains unpaid.

-- Weaker settlement leverage because bills are moving faster than the claim.
+- Weaker settlement leverage because bills are moving faster than the injury claim.

 - Stress and confusion when separate providers or collectors start acting at once.